gpartin/LFM/code/docs/upload/LFM_Comprehensive_Report_20251103.md

-establishes the connection between the lattice update law and the variable-mass Klein–Gordon equation (Klein, 1926; Gordon, 1926), outlines how Lorentz invariance emerges naturally in the continuum limit, and shows how quantization and gravitational analogues arise through the curvature field χ(x,t).
+establishes the connection between the lattice update law and the variable-mass Klein–Gordon equation (Klein, 1926; Gordon, 1926), outlines how Lorentz invariance emerges naturally in the continuum limit, and shows how quantization, electromagnetic interactions, and gravitational analogues arise through the curvature field χ(x,t).
 Building upon foundational relativistic field theory, this work extends the Klein-Gordon framework to spatially-varying mass terms.